-The distance between the Taj Mahal Palace and Chhatrapati Shivaji Maharaj Vastu Sangrahalaya is only 1 kilometre.
-Note: This distance will increase as the walk passes through the different points of interest.
+The distance between the Taj Mahal Palace and Chhatrapati Shivaji Maharaj Vastu Sangrahalaya is a mere 1 kilometre.
+Please note that this distance will vary as the walk progresses through different points of interest.

-- The Taj Mahal Palace – Built in 1903, the Taj Mahal Palace is a 5-star hotel.
-It was the city’s first harbour landmark.
+- Taj Mahal Palace: Constructed in 1903, the Taj Mahal Palace stands as a 5-star hotel and was the city’s inaugural harbor landmark.

-- Gateway of India – The trip to Mumbai is incomplete without seeing the Gateway of India.
-The arch monument was built in the year 1911.
+- Gateway of India: A visit to Mumbai is incomplete without witnessing the Gateway of India, an iconic arch monument erected in 1911.

-- Elphinstone College – Established in 1856, the college has a history of more than 150 years.
+- Elphinstone College: Established in 1856, this college boasts a rich history spanning over 150 years.

 Part 2 – Keneseth Eliyahoo Synagogue to University of Mumbai

-The distance between Keneseth Eliyahoo Synagogue and University of Mumbai is only about 500 metres.
-Note: This distance will increase as the walk passes through the different points of interest.
+The distance between Keneseth Eliyahoo Synagogue and the University of Mumbai is approximately 500 meters.
+Please note that this distance will vary as the walk progresses through different points of interest.

-- Keneseth Eliyahoo Synagogue – Built in 1884, the Keneseth Eliyahoo Synagogue is the second oldest Synagogue in Mumbai.
+- Keneseth Eliyahoo Synagogue: Constructed in 1884, it is the second oldest synagogue in Mumbai.

-- Mamagoto restaurant – A fusion Asian restaurant in Bandra.
+- Mamagoto Restaurant: A fusion Asian restaurant located in Bandra.

 - Rope Walk Lane

-- David Sassoon Library and Reading Room – The famous library and heritage building in Mumbai.
+- David Sassoon Library and Reading Room: A renowned library and heritage building in Mumbai.

-- Esplanade Mansion एलनेड मँशन – Formerly known as Watson’s Hotel, it is the oldest surviving cast-iron building.
+- Esplanade Mansion (Watson’s Hotel): Formerly known as Watson’s Hotel, it is the oldest surviving cast-iron building.

-- Rajabai Clock Tower – A clock tower in Mumbai, which stands at a height of 85 metres.
+- Rajabai Clock Tower: A clock tower standing at a height of 85 meters.

-- Bombay High Court – An oldest high court of India, which was established in 1862.
+- Bombay High Court: The oldest high court in India, established in 1862.

-- Flora Fountain – Opened in 1864, this is an ornamentally sculpted heritage monument.
+- Flora Fountain: Opened in 1864, this ornamental sculpted heritage monument is a prominent landmark.

-- St. Thomas’ Cathedral – The first Anglican church in Mumbai which was opened in 1718.
+- St. Thomas’ Cathedral: The first Anglican church in Mumbai opened in 1718.

-- Horniman Circle Gardens – This is a large park in South Mumbai.
+- Horniman Circle Gardens: A large park in South Mumbai.

-- The Asiatic Society Mumbai Library – This library was founded in 1804, which houses the State Central Library.
+- The Asiatic Society Mumbai Library: Founded in 1804, this library houses the State Central Library.

-- Eros Cinema – Opened in 1938, this is an Art Deco style cinema theatre in Mumbai.
+- Eros Cinema: Opened in 1938, it is an Art Deco-style cinema theatre in Mumbai.

-- The New India Assurance Co Ltd MOTI MAHAL DO-111800 – It is the largest public general insurance company in India.
+- The New India Assurance Co Ltd MOTI MAHAL DO-111800 is India’s most prominent public general insurance company.

-- University Of Mumbai – One of the oldest universities in India.
-The university was founded in 1857.
+- University Of Mumbai: One of the oldest universities in India, founded in 1857.

-- Total length of the walk: Approx. 3 to 4 kilometres
+- Total Distance: Approx. 3 to 4 kilometres

 - Grade: Easy (through the streets of the city)

-I had a great time exploring all these sights and admiring the landmarks of Mumbai.
-The walk took me through various points of interest and gave a great overview of the history.
-I would definitely recommend everyone doing this walk at least once.
+Exploring these captivating sights and marveling at Mumbai’s landmarks was truly a delightful experience.
+The walk guided me through numerous points of interest, offering a comprehensive overview of the city’s rich history.
+I wholeheartedly recommend everyone to embark on this walk at least once.